0x00000000880/Hello-world/README.md

 # Hello-world
-For example, type "This repository is for practicing the GitHub Flow
+This repository is for practicing the GitHub Flow